Fawlty Towers: Critical reaction

+Contemporary

-At first, the series was not held in particularly high esteem.
+At first, the series was not universally held in high esteem.
 The Daily Mirror's review of the show in 1975 had the headline "Long John Short On Jokes".
 One critic of the show was Richard Ingrams, then television reviewer for The Spectator, who wrote a caustic piece condemning the programme.
-Cleese got his revenge by naming one of the guests in the second series "Mr. Ingrams", who is caught in his room with a blow-up doll.
-Eventually, though, as the series began to gain popularity, critical acclaim followed.
+Cleese got his revenge by naming one of the guests in the second series "Mr Ingrams", who is caught in his room with a blow-up doll.
+However, many contemporary critics were effusive in their praise for the series.
+The Sunday Times called it "the funniest sitcom in years".
 Clive James writing in The Observer said the second episode had him "retching with laughter."
+Peter Fiddick also championed Fawlty Towers in The Guardian, calling it "the undoubted hit even of a season with a lot of comedy on show" and "one of the most amazingly funny programmes to come out of any television".
+When the first series ended, the Daily Mail made the final episode its pick of the day, with Tim Ewbank writing, "Sadly, the hilarious series FAWLTY TOWERS...ends tonight and the hope must be that it gets a repeat showing to the wider BBC 1 audience."

+Retrospective

-On Rotten Tomatoes, Fawlty Towers has an aggregate score of 100% based on 13 critic reviews.
+On Rotten Tomatoes, Fawlty Towers has an aggregate score of 100% based on 14 critic reviews.
 The website's consensus reads: "Fawlty Towers looms large over British comedy with John Cleese's impeccably hapless performance and an endless array of exuberant slapstick—making for a supremely stimulating chuckler."

 In an interview for the "TV Characters" edition of Channel 4's "talking heads" strand 100 Greatest (in which Basil placed second, between Homer Simpson and Edmund Blackadder), TV critic A. A. Gill theorised that the initially muted response may have been caused by Cleese seemingly ditching his label as a comic revolutionary—earned through his years with Monty Python—to do something more traditional.